AlexandruCiobanu/flexxb/FlexXB/README.txt

 - Circular references in the object graph will cause StackOverflow exceptions.

 RELEASE NOTES
+1.6.1-R2 - 24-05-2010
+	 - Changed the licensing scheme to Apache License v2.0
+	 - Upgraded the unit testing to Flex Unit 4

 1.6.1 - 20-04-2010
 	- Enhancement: Issue 22: Add the ability to specify a default value upon deserialization
 	- Enhancement: Issue 23: Add logging support